sitechai-dev/SiteChai-WHMCS/README.md

 # SiteChai WHMCS

-Sitechai is a web based company.
+SiteChai is a web based company.
 It provides Domain & Hosting services as well as various other IT related services.

 ## Prerequisites
 - WHMCS v8.0 or later